House of Rohan: Arms

 The mascles on the arms of the House of Rohan refer to crystal twinnings, which are large crystals of chiastolite (andalusite) that develop in Ordovician schists.
 They are almost square-sectioned prisms.
-These stones, which were called appelées pendant des siècles "mascles", abound in the Salles de Rohan, so much that the Viscounts of Rohan, stricken by their beauty and the likeness with the lozenge, put seven mascles or on their coat of arms; their descendants added two more in the middle of the 16th century.
+These stones, which were for centuries called "mascles", abound in the Salles de Rohan, so much that the Viscounts of Rohan, stricken by their beauty and the likeness with the lozenge, put seven mascles or on their coat of arms; their descendants added two more in the middle of the 16th century.

 Former arms

 Used by Geoffrey of Rohan between 1216 and 1222: gules, seven mascles or, 3, 3, 1.

 Modern arms

-Used by Henry I of Rohan between 1552 and 1575).
+Used by Henry I of Rohan between 1552 and 1575.
 The change from the old arms to the modern ones can be explained by the change of the shape of shields from the 14th century: the base is now flat, not pointed, and the empty space is filled by two new mascles.